Frequently Asked Questions?

 What is the maximum length of any one trip I can take on an Annual Multi-trip policy?

-The maximum trip duration is 31 Days as standard.
-If you wish to make a trip that extends beyond the limits shown here then you should consider purchasing a Single Trip policy which is designed to provide cover for lengthy stays overseas.
+The maximum trip duration is 31 Days as standard, however we do offer a 62 day Multi Trip Extension for an additional premium.
+If you wish to make a trip that extends beyond the limits shown here then you should consider purchasing a Single Trip policy which is designed to provide cover for longer periods of time abroad.
+(Up to 365 days)

 When does cover commence with an Annual Multi-trip policy?